-This module must be installed if the application wishes to make use of Plug-and-Play (PnP) storage features in the CBDrive class.
+This module must be installed if the application wishes to make use of Plug-and-Play (PnP) storage features.
 PnP storage devices are those visible as disks in the Device Manager, and the system treats such storage devices differently from other purely virtual devices.

-The virtual disk driver must be re-installed anytime this module is added or removed.
+The filesystem driver must be re-installed anytime this module is added or removed.

-The product's filesystem driver module, which provides core functionality; it must be installed for the CBDrive class to function correctly.
+The product's filesystem driver module provides the core of its functionality; it must be installed for the product to function correctly.

 Note: This method cannot be called within events.